PhoenixTales/wiki.gothicarchive.org/misc/outside-world.md

 - accessible from portal in _Temple Of Sleeper_ and under the _Stone Circle Of The Damned_
 - _arch demons_ live there and fight each other
 - according to early designs, player was supposed to be able to enter it, or even accidentally help a demon enter the world of living
+- `The demon world is a parallel dimension to which the player has only very limited access.
+The portals in the Ancient Temple lead through the demon world to the upper world.
+The player moves along winding, prescribed paths that are cut off from the rest of the demon world by a magical barrier.
+If he looks through the magical protective barrier, he sees part of the demon world.
+He also sees some demons that would like to tear him to pieces, but cannot because of the protective barrier.
+The portals must be activated from below.
+After the first passage, their exits to the upper world are permanently activated. `

 ## Great Northern Plains
 - `Following the heavy battles in the north, every countryman now knows how to use a bow and arrows`